YijieChen720/Parallel-Hough-Circle-Detector/README.md

 The starter C++ code will be structured from the current Python code of 16-720 Computer Vision Assignment 1.
 Note that the Assignment code implements a Hough line detector, so necessary modification is required to extend it to a circle detector.

 Some other research papers we will look into:
-Chen, Su, and Hai Jiang. "[Accelerating the hough transform with CUDA on graphics processing units.](http://worldcomp-proceedings.com/proc/p2011/PDP4179.pdf)"
+- Chen, Su, and Hai Jiang. "[Accelerating the hough transform with CUDA on graphics processing units.](http://worldcomp-proceedings.com/proc/p2011/PDP4179.pdf)"
+- Askari, Meisam, et al. "Parallel gpu implementation of hough transform for circles."
+- Tasel, Faris Serdar, and Alptekin Temizel. "[Parallelization of hough transform for circles using cuda.](https://on-demand.gputechconf.com/gtc/2012/posters/P0438_ht_poster_gtc2012.pdf)"

 ## GOALS AND DELIVERABLES
-- 75%

-- 100%
+- 75% Implement a working version of CUDA circle detector with known radius (2D accumulator matrix)

+- 100% Implement a working version of CUDA circle detector with arbitary radius.
+Note each part of the pipeline will need to be highly parallelized.

 - 125%

 ## PLATFORM CHOICE
+We choose to implement this project using C++ on CUDA, as it's an image processing problem that fits well with GPU's architecture feature of high parallelization.

 ## SCHEDULE